ZnoGouDj/presentation/transcript.md

 > #### Slide 27

-> So, thank you for your attention.
+> It was a little introduction to garbage collection since this is a bit topic.
+I told you the basic information and showed the basic examples.
+So, thank you for your attention.
 Now I am happy to answer any questions you might have.